alibstill/housing/infrastructure/notes/00_essential_manual_setup.md

 - help with config: `gcloud help config`
 - details of configurations: `gcloud topic configurations`
 - useful commands: `gcloud cheat-sheet`
+- list all your configurations: `gcloud config configurations list`

 ### Logging in to gcloud